MiDataInt/mdi-desktop-app/docs/options/slurm-nodes.md

 The integer time in minutes you would like your web server to run.

-**Job Time Minutes** is the _maximum_ time that the server will run - you will terminate the server when you are done using the launcher app to avoid accumulating charges.
+**Job Time Minutes** is the _maximum_ time that the server will run - you will terminate the server when you are done using the desktop app to avoid accumulating charges.
 This option is required by Slurm and prevents you from unwittingly launching a server that runs perpetually.